 The Nikola Marinov Art Gallery features the works of the Targovishte painter.
-There are more than 1,700 paintings, 700 sketches, and 12 sculptures on display in a 3,000 square metre exhibition hall.
+There are more than 1,700 paintings, 700 sketches, and 12 sculptures on display in a 3,000 square meter exhibition hall.

 The Targovishte Historical Museum offers more than 25,000 different artifacts demonstrating the history upon which the area is based.
 Three important buildings house the exhibits.
 Saint Sedmochislenitsi’s School holds the majority of the general history.
 Hadzhi Rusi houses the historical artifacts.
 Finally, Hadzhiangelov’s House houses the ethnographic history.

-Nicola Kuruto's House (a colour bearer for the Bulgarian National Revival army) is open to the public and offers the history into this era in time, as well as Nicola Kuruto who was born in the town.
+Nicola Kuruto’s House (a color bearer for the Bulgarian National Revival army) is open to the public and offers history into this era in time, as well as Nicola Kuruto who was born in the town.

 Hunters will delight in the 300 hectares of land that are teeming with rare wildlife throughout the dense forests.